 Write down or print the confirmation number you are provided after submitting your application(s).
-If you feel your application was successfully submitted but did not receive a confirmation number, please log into your account or call WDFW at (360) 902-2464 right away (help is available 24/7).
+If you feel your application was successfully submitted but did not receive a confirmation number, please log into your account or call WDFW at (360) 902-2464 right away.
 If you are not issued a confirmation number, your application was NOT submitted and you must try again until one is issued.